Trump Administration Rolls Back Obama-Era Nutrition Standards For School Lunches

 Though, I'll grant you that losing perspective on what a proper meal serving size is plays a good part.

-Kids weren't eating the food (Score:5, Insightful)
+Kids weren't eating the food (Score:4, Insightful)

 The kids in the low income areas were eating (Score:2)